MicrosoftDocs/quantum-docs/articles/install-csharp-qdk.md

 ---
+author: bradben
+description: Learn how to create a Q# application using .NET languages.
+Q# is built to work well with .NET languages such as C# and F#. ms.author: v-benbra ms.date: 02/01/21 ms.service: azure-quantum ms.subservice: qdk ms.topic: quickstart
+no-loc: ['Q#', '$$v']
 title: Develop with Q# and .NET
-description: Learn how to create a Q# application using .NET languages.
-Q# is built to work well with .NET languages such as C# and F#.
-author: bradben
-ms.author: v-benbra
-ms.date: 02/01/2021
-ms.topic: quickstart
 uid: microsoft.quantum.install-qdk.overview.cs
-no-loc: ['Q#', '$$v']
 ---

 # Develop with Q# and .NET